dlt-hub/dlt-init-openapi/hackathon/pollenrapporten-pipeline/README.md

   _GET /v1/forecasts_
 List forecasts filtering on a selection of parameters

-To fetch only current data for each region use the parameter `current=true`* pollen-count
+To fetch only current data for each region use the parameter `current=true`* pollen_count
   _GET /v1/pollen-count_
 List a filtered set of daily pollen counts